-Chelsea, North Colley & Beyond
+Chelsea, North Colley, Riverview & Beyond

 No history buffs trip to Norfolk is complete without a visit to historic Fort Norfolk, located along the Elizabeth River as you head from downtown to the Chelsea District.
-It is the last remaining of 19 harbor-front forts authorized in the 1794 by President George Washington and helped protect the city during the War of 1812.
+It is the last remaining of 19 harbor-front forts authorized in 1794 by President George Washington and helped protect the city during the War of 1812.
 The four-acre site includes earthwork embankments, ramparts, barracks and a guard house.
 To get a glimpse into the U.S. armed forces more recent history, take a tour of Naval Station Norfolk, the world’s largest naval base.
 The 45-minute tour takes you dockside to the home of the Atlantic fleet for an up-close look at aircraft carriers, destroyers and other U.S Navy vessels protecting our nation every day.